Monitors - New UI

 Raise an alert of priority | Choose the priority of the alert that will be raised: • Critical • High • Moderate • Low • Information |

-Auto resolve the alert if it is no longer applicable | Configure the monitor to auto-resolve the alert if it's no longer triggered after a specified time frame (1 minute - 1 week).
+Auto resolve the alert if it is no longer applicable | Configure the monitor to automatically resolve the alert if it's no longer triggered after a specified time frame (1 minute - 1 week).
 The monitor will then be reset, allowing further alerts to be raised. |

 This monitor allows you to generate alerts for any Windows Performance Counter, such as SQL Server cache hit ratio, Exchange email queues, or a system’s Disk Queue Length.